Lloyd Patterson (1932 - 2020) - Obituary

 September 22, 1932 - October 10, 2020

-Casa Grande, Arizona - Lloyd, 88, was a retired Plant Operator at Kansas Gas & Electric Co, and follower of Christ, died Saturday October 10, 2020.
-He is preceded in death by his 1st wife Lois Elm and his grandson, Ryan Tristan Hill.
-His survivors include his wife Jackie, children Linda (Ken) Frevert of KS, Dwight (Laurie) Patterson and Pamela (Bunker) Hill of MN, 8 grandchildren, including Amelia (Robert) Watson & Brian (Nikki) Frevert of KS, and 9 great-grandchildren including Sophia Watson.
+Casa Grande, Arizona - Lloyd David Patterson, Jr., 88, of AZ, retired Plant Operator at Kansas Gas & Electric Co, and follower of Christ, died Saturday October 10, 2020.
+He is preceded in death by his grandson, Ryan Tristan Hill.
+His survivors include his wife Jackie, children Linda (Ken) Frevert of KS, Dwight (Laurie) Patterson and Pamela (Bunker) Hill of MN, 8 grandchildren, including Amelia (Robert) Watson, Brian (Nikki) Frevert of KS, Melissa Mincey of TX, and 9 great-grandchildren.
 Services will be at Furley KS UMC Monday October 19, 2020 at 11 A.M.
-Internment at Green Valley Cemetery, KS.
+Burial at Green Valley Cemetery, KS.
 He will be missed by many; he imparted much wisdom and faith to his family and others.